Buckle your seatbelts, the cloud craze has just begun.

 Application consumption and the demand for dev talent far outstrips supply.
 Oracle’s report notes how user counts on software development platform GitHub went from 5 million to 31 million between 2012 and 2018.
-The 36% CAGR is indicative of SaaS’ impressive takeover of corporate environments.
+The 36% CAGR is indicative of SaaS’s impressive takeover of corporate environments.
 And still, the market is woefully underserved.

 In-demand talent means attractive jobs and perks.
-These will attract more people into the space, while next-generation tools, automation and improvements in coding and development tools will make development easier – and the dev community even more productive.
+These will attract more people into space, while next-generation tools, automation, and improvements in coding and development tools will make development easier – and the dev community even more productive.
 Expect the rate of software development and menu of attractive new apps for business and consumer markets to increase.

 What's the next smartest move for companies?

 The journey to the cloud is well underway, but for far too many companies, the means to manage SaaS tools lacks.

 We’re past the days of SaaS trialing, gradual implementation and moderate adoption.
 Oracle acknowledges a tipping point; enterprises have now outpaced consumers in their adoption of emerging cloud technologies and are past the experimenting phase.
 Instead, prolonged use means environments where the staff is unrestrained in gobbling up the latest and greatest tool.

 Consequently, companies are already swimming in dozens or hundreds of tools, eaten up by eager employees and pushed by savvy sales teams.
 The journey to the cloud is well underway, but for far too many companies, the means to manage SaaS tools lacks.

 To safely, profitably and securely navigate the all-SaaS-everything world that Oracle describes, Cleanshelf offers a fully-automated SaaS spend optimization solution.